VHDL-Tool is configured through a single plaintext YAML file. The file needs to be at the root of your VHDL source code and must be named

 This section defines the name and location of each library that can be imported in your source code.
 This section is compulsory because VHDL-Tool uses it to create an index of all types and identifiers so that it can type check and search your code.

 It consists of a YAML list of records.
 Each record must contain "name" and "paths" fields.
 Name is straightforward — it specifies the name of the library that is being defined.
 Paths is a YAML list of locations where the source files for this library can be found.
 It may contain wildcards.

 You may want to download the IEEE standard libraries from here and reference them from this section so that you can type check code that uses them and jump to identifiers defined in them.
-The example configuration file below does this.
+The example configuration file above does this.